Prof Mike Merrick

 Throughout my research career my interests have focussed on bacterial nitrogen metabolism and the ways in which bacteria control all aspects of that metabolism in response to the availability of fixed nitrogen (for reviews see: Arcondeguy et al, 2001; Huergo et al, 2013).

-Over the last decade, the major research in my lab concerned the biology of the ubiquitous ammonium transport (Amt) proteins and of the signal transduction proteins of the PII family.
+For many years the primary focus of research in my lab concerned the biology of the ubiquitous ammonium transport (Amt) proteins and of the signal transduction proteins of the PII family.
 Ammonium transport (Amt) proteins are found in eubacteria, archaebacteria, fungi, plants, and lower animals.
 Members of the Amt family are also present in higher animals including humans where their homologues are the Rhesus (Rh) proteins.
+The PII proteins are one of the most widely distributed families of signal transduction proteins in nature.
+They are pivotal players in the control of nitrogen metabolism and are found in bacteria, archaea and in the plastids of plants.
 A detailed discussion of these topics can be found on my personal web pages.

 JIC-led studentship programme receives £12.5M investment for next generation of scientistsread more